agroimpacts/nmeo/materials/tutorials/aws-rstudio-jupyter-setup.md

 ```vim
 c.NotebookApp.certfile = u'/home/ubuntu/certs/mycert.pem'
 ```
 Because we are running on an Ubuntu machine rather than Amazon Linux.
-Oh, I also had to copy in the sha key that I set up (which the directions state explicitly).
+I also had to copy in the sha key that I set up (which the directions state explicitly).

 ## Add permissions to allow access to port 8888

-Before being able to successfully launch a notebook from my local machine, I had to open access to port 8888 for my IP addresses (home and Clark campus), adding a custom TCP rule to the Inbound section of the instance's security group.
+Before being able to successfully launch a notebook from my local machine, I had to open access to port 8888 for the IP addresses that the instances will be used from, adding a custom TCP rule to the Inbound section of the instance's security group.

 ## Running the Jupyter notebook